ETHICAL Elephant CAMPS in Asia

 Overview

-This elephant camp is located along the scenic Ping River where guests can experience trekking by elephant back through the nearby forest.
+This longtime elephant camp closed during the Covid pandemic.
+Located along the scenic Ping River where guests can experience trekking by elephant back through the nearby forest.
 The camp also offers elephant shows, feeding and bathing activities daily.

 Key Information